Donating

 - Praying for counselors

-- Supporting counselors with camp needsGrandparents: FILLED for 2025
+- Supporting counselors with camp needsGrandparents: Filled!

+These positions are filled for both camp weeks currently.
 These are typically two senior adults who serve as grandparents for the campers all week.
 Responsibilities include:

 - Giving lots of hugs, high-fives, and smiles throughout the week.